YngviWarrior/BankingAPI/INSTALL.md

 - Project Resume

   Banking API project for TEST proposes.
-  The Holder MicroService will be bound at 3001 port.
+  The Holder MicroService will be bind at 3001 port.
-  The Account MicroService will be bound at 3002 port.
+  The Account MicroService will be bind at 3002 port.

 - Setting up the project